benbrastmckie/.config/README.md

 In the top left corner you will see a bunch of files in red.
 Untracked files will be marked with '??' on the left, where tracked files that have been modified will be marked by an 'M' on the left.
 Tracked files that have not been changed will not appear.
-You can navigate through all displayed files with `j` and `k`, where `h` and `l` switch panes.
+You can navigate through all displayed files with `j` and `k`, where `h` and `l` switch panes (which we won't need here), and `q` exits LazyGit.

 You will probably want to ignore all of the untracked files.
-In general, you want to ignore all files that aren't a part of the config, i.e., anything that you would also want to ignore on another computer that you might clone your config onto.
+In general, you want to ignore all files that aren't included in the config, i.e., anything that you would also want to ignore on another computer that you might pull your config onto.
-To ignore an untracked file, navigate to it and open the ignore menu by pressing `i`.
+To ignore an untracked file, navigate to it using `j` and `k` and open the ignore menu by pressing `i`.
-There are two ways to do this: either you can ignore the file by pressing `i` again, or exclude the file by pressing `e`.
+You can then either ignore the file by pressing `i` again, or exclude the file by pressing `e`.
-It is best to exclude files that are specific to the computer that you are using, and ignore files that are a part of the config but that you don't want to change on your current computer or any other computer that you might clone your config onto.
+It is best to exclude files and directories that are specific to the computer that you are using, and ignore files and directories that are not specific to your current computer.
 Given that you just pulled down the config where all files included in the config are already tracked, you can safely exclude all untracked files that appear since these will be specific to the computer that you are working on.
 Once you have excluded (or ignored) an untracked file, it will disappear.
 You can always undo an accidental git-ignore by editing the ignore files with the following commands: